 Argentina is world-renowned for its stunning beauty and tourism hotspots.
 In the south of the country, there are awe-inspiring glaciers to visits where you can witness the phenomena of huge lumps of ice calving off the side of the glacier and plunging into the clear blue water beneath.

-On the northern border with Brazil and Paraguay lies Iguazu Falls, the second largest waterfalls in the world behind Niagara Falls.
-You can visit the Iguazu falls from both Argentina and Brazil, but the best views are to be found on the Argentinian side.
+On the northern border with Brazil and Paraguay lies Iguazu Falls, the second largest waterfall in the world behind Niagara Falls.
+You can visit the Iguazu Falls from both Argentina and Brazil, but the best views are to be found on the Argentinian side.

 This is also the region where you will find Argentina’s best casino – the Park-Hyatt Mendoza.
 Situated in a small town at the foot of the Andes, the casino is an old-style colonial building in the town square where you can hear the distant chiming of the town bells as you gamble in quaint surroundings.

 Did you know?
 86.4% of Argentinians self-identify as European by descent.
 Only 8% self-identify as indigenous.